 The following is a set of best practices that we’ve developed for customers to get the most from their McAfee SECURE trustmark and maximize their conversion rate.
 We strongly recommend you follow these guidelines.

-Put the certification trustmark on every page
+Put the floating trustmark on every page

 It’s important to put the trustmark on every page of your site for two reasons.